What is physical health?

 Nutrition

 Adequate and appropriate nutrition helps support performance, recovery, mental clarity, and overall mood.
+This involves balancing meals with the necessary protein, carbohydrate and fat content, as well as ensuring required vitamin and nutrition intake.

 Like a vehicle, the body performs best with the right fuel.
 If you put regular gasoline in a Formula 1 car, it will struggle to compete with the rest of the field and will likely end up making an early pitstop.